IronForgedClan/IronForgedBot/README.md

 ### Secrets

-Secrets are written as key value pairs in the `./.env` file.
-This file in untracked and should never be checked in to source control.
+Secrets are written as key value pairs in the `.env` file.

 To create a `./.env` file from the example file run: